What is Project Charter

 2) Define Project Objectives: Clearly state what the project aims to achieve, ensuring everyone understands its purpose.

-3) Establish Scope and Boundaries: Outlines the project's scope, preventing scope creep and keeping the project on track.
+3) Establish Scope and Boundaries: Outlines the project's scope, preventing scope creep and keeping work focused and controlled.

 4) Identify Key Stakeholders: Lists individuals and groups with a vested interest in the project’s success.